Age and driving safely

 You can drive in Victoria at any eligible licensing age.
 However, you must be medically safe to drive.

-Often physical and other changes that commonly come with age happen very slowly.
-It is important to watch for the changes that might affect your ability to drive and discuss driving with your doctor when you have your health checks.
+It's important to watch for the changes that might affect your ability to drive and discuss driving with your doctor when you have your health checks.
 These changes can be physical, or changes to your memory and thinking.

 They can include changes to eyesight, memory, ability to make decisions, slower reaction time, reduced mobility caused by stiffness, pain or weakness, hearing loss, and an increase in medications.

 - It’s difficult to turn my head to see over my shoulder.